When you’re a hiker, at some point, someone will suggest a backpacking or camping trip to you.

 All the backpacks listed below have lots of excellent user reviews and stand up well in use tests out in the field, so they are good packs.
 Ultimately, it’s your opinion that counts, but we wanted to flag this before we push on.
 OK, so onward!

-#6 Teton Sports Scout 3400 Backpack
+8. Teton Sports Scout 3400 – Our #1 Budget Backpack

 Teton Sports Scout 3400 Features Summary:

 - Material: 600D diamond ripstop and 600D Oxford canvas shell